ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    To simplify enforcement of throttling policies.

+7. Can I use RateLimit-\* in throttled responses (eg with status code 429)?

+   Yes, you can.

+5. Are those specs tied to RFC 6585?

+   No. [RFC6585] defines the `429` status code and we use it just as an example of a throttled request, that could instead use even 403 or whatever status code.

+3. Why don't pass the trottling scope as a parameter?

+   I'm open to suggestions.
+File an issue if you think it's worth ;).

 2. Why using delta-seconds instead of UNIX Timestamp?
 Why HTTP-date is NOT RECOMMENDED?
    Why not using subsecond precision?